avaneev/biteopt/README.md

 for 10-dimensional functions it is reasonable to expect convergence in 10000 iterations.

+The required number of optimization attempts is proportional to the number of strongly competing optimums in a function.
+Rogue optimums may not be found by this strategy.
+A rogue optimum is an optimum that has a very small area of descent and is placed apart from other competing optimums.
+The strategy favors optimums with a larger area of descent.
+The Damavandi test function is a perfect example of the limitation of this strategy.

 The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may greatly reduce convergence.
 If the target local or global minimum stands